 What Causes Dust Allergies?

-It sounds nasty, but one piece of dust can contain pet dander, pieces of dead cockroaches, and mold spores, in addition to dead skin and dust mites.
+It sounds nasty, but it's true: One piece of dust can contain pet dander, pieces of dead cockroaches, and mold spores, along with dead skin and dust mites.

 Both cockroaches and pet dander are common allergy triggers, too.
 Cockroach waste, saliva, and body parts are a problem in some homes, particularly in the southern U.S.